TABurrows/taburrows.github.io/_docs/google-cloud/storage-Best-Practice.md

 Control storage costs and optimize usage by settting the Default Table Expiration for newly created tables in a dataset.  (if you set the property when the dataset is created, any table created in the dataset is deleted after the expiration period - if set after creation, only NEW tables are deleted after the expiration period)

 In Cloud Storage, administrative operations that modify the configuration or metadata of a bucket, or object, is logged automatically.
 Data Access operations that modify objects or read a project, bucket, or object, is not recorded by default and must be configured.

+all logs can be viewed in Cloud Logging and analyzed in BigQuery

+Signed URLs and Signed Policy Documents give limited time permissions

+Signed URLs provide a way to give time-limited read or write access to anyone in possession of the URL, even if they don’t have a Google account

+Signed Policy Documents specify what can be uploaded to a bucket with a form POST

+BigQuery uses Identity and Access Management (IAM) to manage access to resources.
+Permissions that are granted at the dataset level and tables, rows and columns are child resources of datasets.
+IAM roles include Admin, Data Owner, Data Editor, Data Viewer, Job Editor, and User